Tuscan-Style Kitchen and Dining Area

 The Tuscan design is started with a terra-cotta paint color to complement the exposed brick.

-An array of fabrics are used for seat cushions and pillows, and new curtain panels dress up the sliding glass door and window over the sink.
+An array of fabrics is used for seat cushions and pillows, and new curtain panels dress up the sliding glass door and window over the sink.

 A rug with a rich pattern and dark colors brings the Tuscan look to the white tile floor.